top of page

 Grandparents’ Rights

-Grandparents fill an important role in raising today’s children, commonly stepping in and taking care of young ones where parents cannot.
+Grandparents fill an important role in raising today’s children, commonly stepping in and taking care of young ones where parents cannot in the event of dissolution of marriage.
 Often more financially stable than their children, grandparents may also be able to offer essential monetary support.
+With help from Simon Law Group’s Tempe family law expertise, we can help you and your family members get the support you need.

 Divorce Modification Without Children